What dyscalculia actually is.

 Cultural attitudes about math.
 "I was never good at math either" is something parents say all the time.
 We accept math struggle in a way we do not accept reading struggle.
 That makes it harder to see when something is genuinely wrong.

 It often gets explained away.
-Kids with dyscalculia get labeled as careless, slow, or anxious.
+Children with dyscalculia get labeled as careless, slow, or anxious.
 The behaviors look like effort problems even when they are not.

-The Institute of Education Sciences puts it bluntly: when a kid struggles in both reading and math, schools are far more likely to give them reading intervention than math intervention.
+The Institute of Education Sciences puts it bluntly: when a child struggles in both reading and math, schools are far more likely to give them reading intervention than math intervention.
 Math gets second priority almost everywhere.
-[CHECK: This is paraphrased from the Sparks article in the original Maker Math research paper.
-Worth confirming the exact source for citation.]

 What actually helps.